giuliohome/kedacore-http-add-on/README.md

 ```
 helm install xkcd ./xkcd -n keda
 ```
-Change the [host](https://github.com/giuliohome/kedacore-http-add-on/blob/main/xkcd/values.yaml#L2) as appropriate in the value of your local CRD called `HTTPScaledObject` and finally
+Change the [host](https://github.com/giuliohome/kedacore-http-add-on/blob/main/xkcd/values.yaml#L2) as appropriate in the value of your local CRD called `HTTPScaledObject` and finally (I've *deleted the ingress* to use an IP address instead of a DNS name)
 ```
-kubectl create -n keda -f v0.2.0/httpscaledobject.yaml
+helm install xkcd ./xkcd -n keda
 ```

 # quick daemon